Linda Sun: Career

+Legal proceedings

 Indictments

 On September 3, 2024, in the federal court in Brooklyn, New York, after being arrested at her Long Island home, Sun was charged by the United States Attorney's office with eight criminal counts—including conspiring to act as an illegal foreign agent, visa fraud, and conspiring to launder money—related to acting as an illegal agent for the Chinese government and Chinese Communist Party (CCP) in exchange for millions of dollars as well as all-expenses-paid travel to China; tickets to top shows, concerts and sporting events (including VIP suite access for at least one such event); employment in China for Sun's cousin; and home deliveries of Nanjing-style salted ducks prepared by a Chinese government official's personal chef.
-According to the unsealed 65-page indictment, federal prosecutors have alleged that Sun and Hu used this money to buy several luxury cars (including a 2024 Ferrari Roma, 2024 Range Rover/L460, and a 2022 Mercedes GLB250W4) as well as a 5-bedroom home in Manhasset, Long Island worth between US$3.6 million and US$4.1 million and a condominium in Honolulu worth between US$1.9 million and US$2.1 million, but never reported these benefits she received from China as is required of New York state government employees, nor registered as a foreign agent.
+According to the unsealed 65-page indictment, federal prosecutors have alleged that Sun and her husband used this money to buy several luxury cars (including a 2024 Ferrari Roma, 2024 Range Rover/L460, and a 2022 Mercedes GLB250W4) as well as a 5-bedroom home in Manhasset, Long Island worth between US$3.6 million and US$4.1 million and a condominium in Honolulu worth between US$1.9 million and US$2.1 million, but never reported these benefits she received from China as is required of New York state government employees, nor registered as a foreign agent.

 The prosecutors also alleged that Sun, at the direction of Chinese consul general Huang Ping, used her position to change both Cuomo's and Hochul's "messaging regarding issues of importance to the PRC and the CCP" and helped minimize interactions between the governor's office and representatives from the Taipei Economic and Cultural Representative Office in the United States, provided unauthorized invitation letters from the governor's office to make it easier for Chinese government officials to travel to the United States and meet with state officials in New York, and sought to arrange a high-level visit to China for a New York state official.
 Additionally, Sun is alleged to have urged state officials to not publicly address the persecution of China's Uyghur minority.
 The indictment also alleged that Sun worked with the Henan Association of Eastern America, a Flushing-based Henan hometown association closely affiliated with the united front, to influence Hochul into visiting Henan province.

 Sun's husband Chris Hu (胡骁 (Hú Xiāo); American born 1982), who operated a Queens-based seafood business and wine store, as well as a financial consulting firm, was charged with money laundering conspiracy, as well as conspiracy to commit bank fraud and misuse of means of identification.